Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

        0040a68362e3
        ```

     2. Run the following commands in succession to remove the interfaces.
-       Deleting cray-dhcp-kea pod prevents the interfaces from being re-created in the HSM.
+       Delete the cray-dhcp-kea pod to prevent the interfaces from being re-created.

        ```bash
        ncn-m001# kubectl get pods -Ao wide | grep kea